Experience of immigrant players to the NBA: Performance

-These international players and more have received a lot of recognition for their success in the NBA and have brought global attention to the sport and increased the number of televised games that are broadcast all over the world.
-Due to the international players in the league, the NBA has entered the homes of millions all over the world, who would not have taken an interest in the game without players from their home countries playing.
+International players have received significant recognition for their achievements in the NBA and have contributed to increasing the sport’s global visibility.
+Their participation has expanded international interest in basketball and has been associated with a growth in the global broadcast of NBA games.

-With the extensive list of accomplishments these players have made, the NBA has used this to its advantage and has gained a lot of popularity on the global scale due to their inclusion of players from all over the world and also their incredible achievements.
+NBA has used the players' accomplishments to its advantage and has gained a lot of popularity on the global scale due to their inclusion of players from all over the world.
 However, many of these players are described as "hyper-immature" if they complain about a call (e.g., a play or foul) or say something in their native language on the court.
 The hyper fixation on these players because of their accomplishments also puts them in a white, hot, spotlight where many of their actions and statements are criticized or analyzed, which is not as commonly seen for native players.